We can invest in the shares that make up the Nasdaq 100 by acquiring a position in QQQ portfolio.

 What is Algorithmic Trading and how to use it to invest your money ?

-Once the investment policies have been defined, and from them a set of algorithms that we have called AL 100, we programed a backtesting, that is, an evaluation of the results that AL 100 would have generated in the past.
+Once the investment policies have been defined, and based on them the set of algorithms that we have called AL-500, we schedule a backtesting, that is, an evaluation of the results that AL-500 would have generated in the five-year period between the beginning of 2018 and the end of 2022.

 These were the results: